dilayercelik/Arvato-MLProject/README.md

 This project employ both **unsupervised** (PCA and Dimensionality Reduction, k-Means Clustering and Customer Segmentation) and **supervised** (from scikit-learn...) machine learning algorithms and techniques.

+# Proposal Review

+You can access the mentor review I have received for my Proposal submission (see folder), [here](https://review.udacity.com/#!/reviews/2498032).

+# Project Notebook Review

+TBA

 # Table of Contents

 - Proposal